rockthejvm/rockthejvm.github.io/_drafts/2024-07-25-testing-raise.md

 ## 5. Appendix

-As we said, Kotlin _context receivers_ were deprecated in more recent versions of Kotlin.
-We preferred not to use context receivers in this article for the above reason.
-However, it's not debatable that context receivers syntax is cleaner and more succinct than the one that doesn't use it.
-We already introduced it in the article [Kotlin Context Receivers: A Comprehensive Guide](https://blog.rockthejvm.com/kotlin-context-receivers/).
+As we said, Kotlin context receivers were deprecated in more recent versions of Kotlin.
+For the above reason, we preferred to use something other than context receivers in this article.
+However, it's not debatable whether the syntax of context receivers is cleaner and more concise than those that don't use it.
+We introduced it in the article [Kotlin Context Receivers: A Comprehensive Guide](https://blog.rockthejvm.com/kotlin-context-receivers/).
 Let's see how our example changes if we use context receivers.

 We need to enable the usage of context receivers since they're still an experimental feature in Kotlin 2.0.0.
 We need to add the following code to the `build.gradle.kts` file to do so: